sefunmi4/qpp-lang/README.md

 ## 🤝 Want to Contribute?

-Open an issue or pick a task from `/docs`.
+Open an issue or pick a task from the [docs folder](https://github.com/sefunmi4/qpp-lang/blob/main/docs/00-overview.md#q-docs-overview).

 Built with ❤️ by @sefunmi4 and collaborators.